neelspd/neelspd/README.md

 # Hi there 👋

-I am Neel, I am Software Enginering by Profession and by Education, I have been working as a software engineer on several projects ranging from IoT and Embedded Systems to Language Compilers and SaaS products. **Academic Research Interests: Distributed Systems and Internet of Things**
+I am Neel, I am Software Engineer by Profession and by Education, I have worked on projects ranging from IoT and Embedded Systems to Language Compilers and SaaS products. **Academic Research Interests: Distributed Systems and Internet of Things**

-Outside of my office, I Like to,
+Outside of office, I Like to,
 * Travel (Backpacked through Europe in 2020-2021, In total visited around 20 countries in my lifetime)
 * I am a trained photographer, please do check my Instagram for my work
 * And, wiredly enough I like to read about the latest research in Computer Science, Mathematics, and some non-fiction books